Purcell-enhanced solid-state laser cooling: Cooling Enhancement

 In Fig. \ref{Fig2}c, we plot the maximum cooling power density for the two structures as we vary the operating temperature.
 The slot structure shows a significantly improved maximum cooling power density for all temperatures.
-In addition, the slot structure also shows a lower minimum achievable temperature (MAT), which is beneficial for low-temperature applications of laser cooling.
+In addition, the slot structure also shows a modest improvement of the minimum achievable temperature (MAT), which can be beneficial for low-temperature applications of laser cooling.
 We note that for temperatures near MAT, the ions operate in the unsaturated regime, thus the improvement of MAT comes entirely from the improvement of the external quantum efficiency and the blue shift in the emission.
+However, as highlighted in other works~\cite{seletskiy2012cryogenic}, for practical applications, it is important to consider a saturation-limited MAT for a given desired cooling power.
+This saturation-limited MAT is substantially improved with Purcell effect as can be seen in the plot.

 We further check the dependence of our results on different parameters.
 We first compute the maximum cooling power density as a function of the cladding's absorption coefficient as shown in Fig.~\ref{Fig3}a.
 As seen in the plot, the maximum cooling power density decreases with $\alpha_{b,clad}$, since the cladding loss only provides parasitic heating.
 In the limit of negligible cladding absorption, the enhancement can reach $\sim 65$.
 As $\alpha_{b,clad}$ is increased, the enhancement compared to the bare slab is still maintained for cladding loss up to $\sim 9\times \alpha_{b,active}$ (knowing that the thickness of each cladding layer is already almost 9 times larger than that of the active layer).
 In general, reducing the effect of parasitic absorption in the cladding requires focusing more incident pump inside the active layer and minimizing the overlap with the cladding.
 In applications where a cladding is needed for other purposes, including Purcell effect considerations in the design only improves the cooling power.
 We also check the performance as a function of the quantum efficiency, which is strongly influenced by quenching and therefore can be controlled by tuning the ions density $N_0$.
 In Fig.~\ref{Fig3}b, we compute $P_{c,max}$ for both structures as a function of $N_0$, using a critical quenching concentration $N_C \approx 1.61\cdot 10^{27} m^{-3}$~\cite{knall2021radiation}.
 We clearly see that the slot structure offers better cooling for a wide range of $N_0$.
 Two effects compete when increasing $N_0$: while the increase in $\alpha_r = N_0\sigma_a$ leads to a larger ion absorption, the decrease in $\eta_q$ (Eq.~\ref{eq:eta}) limits the cooling efficiency.
 In Fig.~\ref{Fig3}b, we indeed clearly see that the cooling power is limited for both large and small values of $N_0$.